-THE VERNACULAR ARCHITECTURE OF BÉARN AND BIGORRE IN THE 19th CENTURY
+THE VERNACULAR ARCHITECTURE OF BEARN AND BIGORRE IN THE 19TH CENTURY

 Christian Lassure

-french version
+version française

 The former province of Béarn (capital: Pau) corresponds approximately to the eastern two-thirds of the département of the Pyrénées-Atlantiques, while the western third is occupied by the French Basque country.
 The adjoining département to the East – the Hautes-Pyrénées (capital: Tarbes) – more or less covers the territory of the former province of Bigorre.